NETWAYS/ansible-collection-elasticstack/roles/logstash/docs/pipelines.md

 There are still some minor issues you need to keep in mind:

 * The default output in an `exclusive: true` setup must be the last in the YAML configuration.
-There's no sorting, the role simply expects the default to be the last one.
+There's no sorting, the role expects the default to be the last one.
 * The configuration *should* work but will make no sense if you have `exclusive: true` but two or more outputs without `condition`.

 ## Custom pipelines